MITgcm/MITgcm/doc/outp_pkgs/outp_pkgs.rst

    so the output through diagnostics is zeros just as with the standard 'adjoint dump' method.

 3. The diagStats options are not available for these variables.

+4. Adjoint variables are recognized by checking the 10 character variable `diagCode`.
+   To add a new adjoint variable, set the 4th position of `diagCode` to A (notice this is the case for the list of available adjoint variables).

 Using pkg/diagnostics for adjoint variables